 - Computers that access high security systems will enable all security and access logging in accordance with the ITS Log Management Standard.

-- Authorization for remote access to computers will be submitted, with valid business justifications, to the Information Security Officer (ISO) for approval.
+- Authorization for remote access to computers will be submitted, with valid business justifications, to the Chief Information Security Officer (CISO) or their designee for approval.

 - All approved remote access will comply with the ITS Access Control Policy.

 - All approved remote access techniques will be encrypted between the computer and the remote machine.

 - Trusted zones may be explicitly enabled in browsers for specific web sites on an as needed basis.